The Adventures of Lomax

-The Adventures of Lomax (known in Europe as Lomax) is a platforming video game created by Psygnosis in 1996 for the PlayStation and Microsoft Windows.
+The Adventures of Lomax (known in Europe as Lomax) is a 1996 platform video game developed and published by Psygnosis for the PlayStation and Microsoft Windows.
 It is a spin-off video game of the Lemmings series.
 The player takes the role of Lomax, a lemming knight who must save his fellow lemmings who have been brainwashed by the wicked sorcerer Evil Ed.

 Plot

 Lomax is a lemming knight whose friends have been transformed into monsters by Evil Ed, a cruel lemming wizard.
 He must embark on a quest through Lemmingland to save them, and eventually defeat Evil Ed.
 Along his journey, he can receive help from the elderly wizard Lorock, who gives advice.

 Gameplay

 This game inherits the gameplay and style which was seen in Erwin Kloibhofer and Henk Nieborg's previous title, Flink.
 As Lomax, the player must navigate through four main worlds with three levels each, in a side-scrolling platform game.
 The enemies are brainwashed lemmings who have been turned into deadly monsters taking the form of zombies, cowboys, and aliens.
 The player's main attack spins Lomax around, and can be used to both avoid being killed by bumping into enemies, and defeat them.
 When defeated, enemies are turned back into ordinary lemmings, and true to type, they then jump off the nearest ledge.
 There are coins scattered throughout the levels that grant additional lives when enough are found.
 Magic helmets can also be found, which can be used as weapons and grant Lomax immunity from one attack, after which he loses the helmet.

 In addition to the standard platforming, Lomax is also able to use several abilities featured in the original Lemmings, such as building bridges and blowing up obstacles, as well as others not found in the original.